-Guidance and manufacturer's declaration - electromagnetic immunity for the R Series.
+Guidance and manufacturer's declaration - electromagnetic immunity.

-The R Series is intended for use in the electromagnetic environment specified below.
-The customer or user of the R Series should ensure that it is used in such an environment.
+The ZOLL R Series device is intended for use in the electromagnetic environment specified below.
+Operation outside of this environment could result in the misinterpretation of the ECG rhythms or CPR signals, interference to the display or audio messages, or the inability to provide defibrillation therapy.
+The operator of the unit must ensure that it is used in this environment.